 As a teenager growing up in east Fort Worth, in the summer of 1995, I can remember it well.
 Stuck in the doldrums of my own sin, like a washing machine on spin cycle, I was miserable.
-With the likes of Nine Inch Nails, Skinny Puppy, Ministry, My Life With the Thrill Kill Cult, and other dark industrial bands blaring in the background of my room, in anger I tried to ignore and suppress the Lord calling me… Until one day this guy showed up to my house, in my room, and brought a presence with him that I couldn’t explain.
-We chatted some (and I found out later that he was absolutely terrified being in my room, because of the strong demonic presence; read my bio), then he looked at my CD collection and said very directly, “You need to get rid of all these and throw them away.”
+With a number of dark industrial bands blaring in the background of my room, in anger I tried to ignore and suppress the Lord calling me, until one day this guy showed up to my house, in my room, and brought a presence with him that I couldn’t explain.
+We chatted some, then he looked at my CD collection and said very directly, “You need to get rid of all these and throw them away.”
 Now normally, anyone else could have told me this and I would have cynically blown it off as some religiousy call to “clean my act up.”
 Not that day.

 A recent formal doctrinal statement on the nature of salvation (or in technical theological terms, soteriology, or the study of salvation) signed on to by none other than Paige Patterson, president of Southwestern Baptist Theological Seminary (as one example), amongst others, like Emir Caner, is making quite the stir, even amongst classical Arminians (click to read).
 The statement was meant to counter what they view as the “threat” of Calvinism spreading in the SBC.
 At best, it is theological and historical sloppiness.
 At worst, it is theological and historical revisionism and an open slide toward heresy as it relates to the nature of man’s will as a result of the transmission of the sin of Adam to mankind.